gallochris/writing/_posts/2014-09-19-human-touches.md

 I remember standing in line at Time Warner Cable one Saturday morning to return equipment.
 I was there for an hour and a half with other brave souls.

-92. Time Warner Cable literally passed out numbers.
+Ninety-two.
+Time Warner Cable literally passed out numbers.
 That's a terrible way to make people feel.

 * * *